 One way around this limitation is the strategic application of the Foreign Tax Credit.
 The FTC allows a taxpayer to claim U.S. tax credits up to the same value of foreign taxes that they’ve paid.
 And, because the provision is a credit and not an exclusion, it doesn’t affect expats’ adjusted gross income amount.
 This enables them to make IRA contributions.

-Choosing the right approach depends on individual circumstances, nuances that are best parsed with a certified partner.
+Choosing the right approach depends on individual circumstances and nuances that are best parsed with a certified partner.

 Traditional pensions, IRAs, and 401(k) plans are among the most common types of accounts held in the U.S. and tend to be favorably recognized by popular U.S. expat countries in Western Europe.